mtbvang/terraform-aws-openshift/README.md

 make infrastructure
 ```

-You will be asked for a region to deploy in, use `us-east-1` or your preferred region.
+The default region has been set to `eu-central-1` in variables.tf.
+You can reset it there or comment it out if you want to be asked for a region to deploy in, use `us-east-1` or your preferred region.
 You can configure the nuances of how the cluster is created in the [`main.tf`](./main.tf) file.
 Once created, you will see a message like:

 ```
 $ make infrastructure